rpp35-boc-berners-lee/Showcial/README.md

 # Welcome to Showcial!
-The best site for finding movies and shows based on your friends reccomendations and ratings!
+The best site for finding movies and shows based on your friends recomendations and ratings!

 <img>